Ashwagandha for Immune Support: The Immunostat Principle

 Multiple mechanisms have been documented across clinical and preclinical research:

-A 2023 RCT (PMID: 37482107) studying ashwagandha alongside ginger in mild-moderate COVID-19 found improvements in inflammatory markers alongside recovery outcomes.
-The anti-inflammatory pathway is likely a component of the immune-modulating benefit.
+A 2023 RCT (PMID: 37482107) studied ashwagandha alongside ginger in mild-moderate COVID-19, examining inflammatory markers alongside recovery outcomes.

 The COVID Research: What It Shows and What It Doesn't